 MatchRef Help Guide – (to be uploaded when MatchRef Updates)

 More information about MatchRef can be found here – MatchRef

-All referee payments for games: U12-U18, Ladies, Men’s, O35’s, Premier League, High Performance (SAP/WPL/NPL) are processed and electronically transferred into referee’s individual nominated bank accounts.
+All referee payments for games: U12-U18, Ladies, Men’s, O35’s, Premier League, High Performance (JDL/WPL/NPL) are processed and electronically transferred into referee’s individual nominated bank accounts.

 All referees also need to complete and return to FMNC:

 * Both these statements are valid for 5 years, if you have previously submitted, FMNC will have these on file.
 Please notify FMNC if your circumstances and/or details change.

 > Match Official Fees 2021 – 2021 Match Official Fees can be found here.